johneastman/boomerang_go/docs/builtins.md

 ## unwrap_all

 ### Description
-Get a list of values from a list of block statement return values.
+Get a list of values from a list of monads.

 ### Arguments
 |Name|Type|Description|